Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 19 times

 AzerTAg.az

-“The positions of Azerbaijani Army were also fired from positions of Armenian military units located near the occupied Goyarkh village of Tartar region, Sarijali, Ajarli villages of Aghdam region, Kuropatkino village of Khojavand region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Tartar region,” the ministry added.
+“The positions of the Azerbaijani Army were also fired from positions of Armenian military units located near the occupied Chilaburt village of Tartar region, Taghibayli, Kangarli, Marzili villages of Aghdam region, Garvand, Kurdlar villages of Fuzuli region, Mehdili village of Jabrayil, as well as from positions located on nameless hills in Goranboy and Tartar regions,” the ministry added.

 Text contains orthographic mistake